 The movie starts with the weather in Australia taking a sudden, unexplicable turn for the worse: the cities and villages are literally drowning in the rainwater, giant blocks of ice and snow are falling from the sky, the rain suddenly turns black.
 The weather conditions in the rest of the world are no better.
 Experts blame everything on the pollution.

-Meanwhile in Sydney, a white lawyer named David Burton is called to help investigate the case of homicide that happened in the Aboriginal community.
+Meanwhile, in Sydney, a white lawyer named David Burton (Richard Chamberlain) is called upon to help investigate the case of homicide that happened in the Aboriginal community.
 It seems like a fairly usual case at first.
 But why is the cause of death so difficult to explain?
 Why does David keeps seeing one of the suspects in his dreams?
 What is that strange symbol that keeps appearing along with him?
 There cannot be magic involved... can there?
 Before you know, the world around David and his personal life plunge to hell.

 The Last Wave provides examples of the following tropes: